Mitigating the Curse of Detail: Scaling Arguments for Feature Learning and Sample Complexity: Heuristics for Manual Computation of Variational approximation

 While the above variational approach allows a variety of candidate $q$'s, we focus on the previously mentioned set of feature-learning scenarios that have been extensively studied in the literature.
 Although this subset may appear restrictive, by varying behaviors among layers and between different neurons of the same layer, it already captures a wide range of phenomena.
 We then need to compare the variational energy ($\tilde{E}_q$), as detailed in Sec.~\ref{sec:variational_analysis}, for such combinations and select the minimizer.
-The optimal pattern is an indication of the feature learning that emerges in the network to enable strong alignment, as motivated in App.~\ref{app:upper_bound_chern}.
-Concretely, per layer and neuron pre-activation ($h^l_{i}(x)$), we allow one of the following choices, as illustrated in Fig.
+The optimal pattern is an indication of the FL that emerges in the network to enable strong alignment, as motivated in App.~\ref{app:upper_bound_chern}.
+Concretely, per layer and neuron pre-activation ($h^l_{i}(x)$), we allow one of the following choices:

-\paragraph{(1) Gaussian Process (GP).} Here, $q_{l,i}$ is a Gaussian process (GP) so that $h_{l,i}\sim \mathcal{N}(0,K_{l-1})$ with $K_{l-1}$ defined as the expectation of the kernel defined in (\ref{eq:kernel_def}).
-This choice defines the ``base model'' of feature learning.
-For FCNs,\footnote{For CNNs, even in the lazy regime, deeper kernels have different input scope and hence do generate new structure.} it implies that the network propagates feature structure forward without altering latent features (see Sec.~\ref{sec:kernel_prop}).
-When all layers and neurons follow this distribution, the network reduces to the neural network GP (NNGP) \cite{neal_bayesian_1996}, where no feature learning occurs.
-Introducing any of the patterns below in a subset of neurons enables feature learning to emerge.
+{\bf (1) Gaussian Process (GP).} Here, $q_{l,i}$ is a Gaussian process (GP) so that $h_{l,i}\sim \mathcal{N}(0,K_{l-1})$ with $K_{l-1}$ defined as the expectation of the kernel defined in (\ref{eq:kernel_def}).
+This choice defines the ``base model'' of FL.
+For FCNs \footnote{For CNNs, even in the lazy regime, deeper kernels have a different input scope and hence generate a new structure.}, it implies that the network propagates feature structure forward without altering latent features (see Sec.~\ref{sec:kernel_prop}).
+When all layers and neurons follow this distribution, the network reduces to the neural network GP (NNGP) \cite{neal_bayesian_1996}, where no FL occurs.
+Introducing any of the patterns below in a subset of neurons enables FL to emerge.

-\paragraph{(2) Gaussian Feature Learning (GFL).} In this scenario, pre-activations remain Gaussian with zero mean, but the covariance is modified relative to the GP scenario (1): the kernel of the previous layer is amplified by a factor $D$ in the direction of a specific feature (e.g. an eigenfunction of $K_{l-1}$) $\Phi_*^l$.\footnote{One may also consider generalizations to several features.} Thus, here too, the distribution is a GP but with a different covariance $Q_{l,i}$ given by
+{\bf (2) Gaussian Feature Learning (GFL).} In this scenario, pre-activations remain Gaussian with zero mean, but the covariance is modified relative to the GP scenario (1): the kernel of the previous layer is amplified by a factor $D$ in the direction of a specific feature (e.g., an eigenfunction of $K_{l-1}$) $\Phi_*^l$, one may also consider generalizations to several features).
+Thus, here too, the distribution is a GP but with a different covariance $Q_{l,i}$ given by